51.001: Deposits of Funds

 All funds must be deposited with the appropriate office on the business day following the day of receipt, unless, at the end of a business day, the amount to deposit is less than one thousand dollars and the funds can be safeguarded.
 In that case, the deposit may be delayed until the third business day, or when the amount on hand reaches an amount equal to or greater than one thousand dollars, whichever comes first.

-Non-compliance with deposit deadlines will result in a notice of violation that will be copied to the appropriate dean or vice president, the controller, and the internal audit office.
+Non-compliance with deposit deadlines will result in a notice of violation that will be copied to the appropriate dean or vice president, the controller, and the Office of Audit, Risk, and Compliance.

 Checks received at Ohio university made payable to "Ohio University" should be restrictively endorsed upon receipt; contact the assistant bursar for endorsement stamp specifications.
 Checks received at Ohio university made payable to the "Ohio University Foundation" should also be restrictively endorsed upon receipt; contact the foundation accounting office for endorsement stamp specifications